Water is a commodity that we tend to take for granted when living off a municipal source.

 Make sure the water is filtered of large debris before sucking it through your pipe system.
 This can be done with a homemade screen filter or a prefabricated one.

-Pumps for storage tanks
+Pumps for water storage tanks

 A water storage tank can come in various shapes, sizes, and depths, and types.
 There are tanks for hauling water, underground cistern tanks, and rainwater collection barrel tanks.

 A cistern water system is a good choice for properties that do not have enough water production year-round but have enough water for partial support.

 The tank can hold any excess water from the source be it a low producing well or seasonal stream.
 If water needs cannot be met, then additional water can be hauled in and stored in the cistern.

 There are pumps specially designed to pump water from cisterns to the desired destination.